How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Execute the trust:

-• Sign the trust document in the presence of a notary public
+• Sign the trust document while a notary public is present to witness

 • Some states may require additional witnesses